 Heald and Bradley Pond Reserve

-Over 800 acres with several thousand feet of shoreline, this property is dedicated to use and enjoyment by the public.
-The property includes most of the western shore of Heald Pond, access to the southern shores of Bradley Pond, and much of Whiting Hill, Amos Mountain and Flat Hill.
+Conserving over 800 acres with several thousand feet of shoreline across two ponds, this property is dedicated to use and enjoyment by the public.
+The property includes most of the western shore of Heald Pond, access to the southern shores of Bradley Pond, and much of Whiting Hill, Amos Mountain, and Flat Hill.

-Most of the property is upland, bordered by Route 5 on the west and Slab City Road on the south.
+Most of the property is upland forest, bordered by Route 5 on the west and Slab City Road on the south.
 There is some riparian environment between Bradley and Heald Ponds, and limited wetlands.

 Directions

-• Parking Lot 4-Gallie Trail: Travel north on Route 5 past Slab City Road and Westways trailhead.
+• Parking Lot 4: Travel north on Route 5 past Slab City Road and parking lot 3.
 Look for the small GLLT sign 1.5 miles on right.
-This large parking area includes handicap spaces.

 The Property

-The Reserve was acquired by the Greater Lovell Land Trust (GLLT) in 1996 through the generosity of several hundred individuals, The Nature Conservancy, and the National Fish and Wildlife Foundation.
-In 1998 the Fort James Fiber Company generously donated the small lot on Slab City Road, which is today serves as a parking area for the Reserve.
+The land was conserved by Greater Lovell Land Trust (GLLT) in 1996 through the generosity of several hundred individuals, The Nature Conservancy, and the National Fish and Wildlife Foundation.
+In 1998 the Fort James Fiber Company generously donated the small lot on Slab City Road, which is today serves as a parking area.
 An additional 198 acres was purchased in 2009 from long term stewards, the Rogers family.
 The GLLT manages the property for many public benefits including out-door recreation, scenic vistas, forest products, and native wildlife.

 Slab City